 Work starts on new cycle training circuit in Leicester

-Work is underway on a new £750,000 cycle training circuit at New College in Leicester, providing a traffic-free place for cyclists of all ages and abilities to train and ride.
+Works underway on a new £750,000 cycle training circuit at New College, providing a traffic-free place for cyclists of all ages and abilities to train and ride.

 We're funding the project along with the college and British Cycling, to create a 1km closed loop suitable for competitive cycling, training and recreational use.